Banditas231/Custom-Quests/README.md

 That's it .
 You done, congratulation you have the Banditas colection of the Quests for your server.
 I hope you like this ...
+Some quests I found on internet and fixed/updated.
+Other quests is eddited be my (Banditas)

 New quests added: Hunt animals and another for killing eAi.
 You need change reward for your likings